 Jackie Randle has been the Director of Volunteer Programs for the Bruce Trail Conservancy (BTC) since 2002.
 As Director of Volunteer Programs, Jackie is responsible for setting the direction of the Volunteer Program, implementing new policies and procedures, providing training materials and developing new ways to provide access to necessary training resources.
 Since Jackie joined the BTC, the volunteer program has grown from 800 volunteers to over 1350 volunteers, representing 15% of the total membership of the BTC.
 Major projects include the 50th Anniversary of the Bruce Trail celebrations; creation of a standardized volunteer database; and the creation of an international image for the Bruce Trail Conservancy through the introduction of Friendship Trails and an ongoing presence at the World Trails Network.
 Jackie has a Bachelor degree in Anthropology, a post-graduate diplomas in Volunteer Management and Human Resources

 Fivos Tsaravopoulos holds two MSc titles in European Studies and Environmental Management.
-Through his company “Paths of Greece“, he has been actively involved with the implementation of walking and cycling trails across all of Greece since 2010.
-He has developed or helped with the implementation of several path networks on the islands of Skyros, Spetses, Sifnos, Kythera, Patmos, Karpathos, Kefalonia, as well as in Marathon, Athens and Drama.
-Since 2012 he is a board member of the Hellenic Society for the Protection of Nature.
+He is the Co-Founder of the Social Co-operative Enterprise “Paths of Greece“, and he has been actively involved with the implementation of walking trails across all of Greece since 2010.
+He has developed or helped with the implementation of several path networks on the islands of Sifnos, Kythera, Serifos, Karpathos, Kefalonia, as well as in Messinia, Marathon, Athens and Drama.
 During his free time, he likes climbing, hiking and he is a passionate photographer.

 After working in multiple sub-sectors in tourism space for over 17 years within and outside of Nepal, Sumit has developed a passion for trails as they are the inherent assets for Nepal’s tourism.
 Great Himalaya Trails, a network of vast array of ancient trail routes of Nepal, is his work space and he is involved with an aspirational vision to establish it as a brand that promises enhanced quality, experience and safety assurance to the users and provides a sustainable livelihoods to the resident community.
 He has wide-ranging industry experience in trail planning, management with linkage to tourism business, agribusiness, manufacturing, trade, export and skill sectors.
 He has demonstrated authority in trails and business linkage and has a consulting career with international agencies like World Bank Group/ IFC, Asian Development Bank, DFID etc. Writing and hiking are Sumit’s passions.